Sun., Sept. 23, 2-3 pm

 Adam is the director of the Hemingway-Pfeiffer Museum.
 Long’s scholarship focuses on the changing South at the beginning of the Twentieth Century.
 Though Ernest Hemingway is not from the South, he visited and wrote in Arkansas regularly and the prominent Pfeiffer family of Piggott was one of his greatest influences.
 Through this Arkansas connection, Long explores the ways in which the Arkansas Delta (and the South more generally) was connected to a rapidly changing world in the 1920s and 1930s.

-Talya’s debut novel, The Accidental Salvation of Gracie Lee, has been chosen as the “If All Baxter County Read the Same Book”.
-Although the story is fiction, the characters and setting will be familiar and relatable, especially to those with southern roots, less than perfect families, and questions about life in general.
+Ernst Hemingway’s novel, A Farewell to Arms, has been chosen as the “If All Baxter County Read the Same Book”.
 Stop by the Library and ask for her book at the Circulation Desk.